 Experiential Services reviews each new preceptor or site request and takes into consideration several factors, including capacity with current partners, regional placement areas, and site/preceptor experience when evaluating.
 We look forward to exploring a partnership with you!

-Those currently precepting WSU CPPS students have accounts in our rotation management system, E*Value.
-Multiple resources are linked on the E*Value homepage for our partners, this includes our Student and Preceptor IPPE and APPE manuals, templates (i.e. syllabi, action plans), rotation block dates, free CE and more!
+Those currently precepting WSU CPPS students have accounts in our rotation management system, CORE.
+Multiple resources are linked on the CORE “Document Library” for our partners, this includes our Student and Preceptor IPPE and APPE manuals, templates (i.e. syllabi, action plans), rotation block dates, free CE and more!
 This software is used to set schedules, as well as to collect and distribute evaluations.

 WSU is part of the Northwest Pharmacy Experiential Consortia (NWPEC) which works together to address opportunities and challenges for experiential education and our partners.
 The NWPEC works together annually to coordinate APPE rotation block dates when possible.

 Experiential Services reaches out to rotation partners annually between Aug-Oct to collect site placement availability for the coming rotation year.
 This is a lengthy process and we appreciate your patience.
 Student schedules are then released to sites no later than the end of March for the upcoming rotation year which starts in May.